Andrea Vilán

 Book Manuscript

 When a state joins a human rights treaty, it must incorporate its international treaty obligations into domestic law by creating domestic regulations and legislation that match the international standards.
 Why do some treaty members change their domestic laws to align them with treaty standards, while other members do not?
 I theorize that incorporation—the adoption of specific treaty provisions containing human rights standards into domestic laws—results from political battles between competing domestic interest groups.
 Most political science research emphasizes how civil society advocates use human rights treaties to hold governments accountable for rights violations.
 In contrast, I argue that many human rights treaties activate social conflict over distribution or competing moral values.
 These conflicts spur interest groups to pressure governments both in favor of and against treaty incorporation.
 Consequently, governments that face competing pressures from international and domestic interest groups often fail to incorporate international treaties.
 I test this argument by examining legislation adopted in Latin America to incorporate treaties against child labor and marriage.
 I analyze two original datasets of the national legislation adopted in the region to prohibit these practices, including the loopholes that provide exceptions to the human rights standards.
 I complement these analyses with qualitative evidence from over 60 in-depth interviews with policymakers, civil society leaders, and representatives of international organizations in six Latin American countries.
+The book has significant implications for the fields of international law, human rights, and transnational activism and valuable lessons for those in the field working to improve respect for human rights around the world.

 Publications

-"Looking beyond Ratification: Autocrats' International Engagement with Women's Rights."
-2023.
-Politics & Gender (with Audrey L. Comstock). doi.org/10.1017/S1743923X22000472
+"Looking beyond Ratification: Autocrats' International Engagement with Women's Rights" (with Audrey L. Comstock).
+2024.
+Politics & Gender, 20(1): 223-228. doi.org/10.1017/S1743923X22000472

 Although authoritarian regimes often repress the rights of women, many autocrats have committed to international treaties protecting women’s human rights.
 Scholars have typically overlooked this engagement, focusing instead on autocrats’ commitment (and violation) of treaties protecting civil, political, and physical integrity rights.
 Yet existing explanations for autocrats’ ratification of these treaties—such as appeasing domestic opposition groups—do not necessarily apply to women’s rights (von Stein 2013).
 As authoritarian international law is increasingly viewed as an important area of study (Ginsburg 2020), scholars should explore how authoritarian regimes navigate participation regarding women’s rights issues, including their engagement with the main women’s rights treaty, the United Nations Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
 After taking a closer look at how autocracies shape, commit, and challenge women’s rights internationally, we suggest several research directions to build this area of study.